Cancer-Genomics-TH/tRNA_methyl/README.md

 Code for the heat map plot in: "Global and single nucleotide resolution detection of 7-methylguanosine in RNA"

+Branch using genome hg38 and without spliced tRNAs included (sequences used for mapping)

 ## Info

 Scripts and data sources to map and analyse methylated tRNAs using NGS data.